amtir/ruby_food-finder/README.md

 #Ruby coding : "Food Finder Project"

-###*Hired as a consultant, I had to optimize and refactor some ruby code calling various APIs and different libraries.
-This small project called "Food Finder" written from scratch, allowed  me to review and practice ruby coding at my own pace.*
+###*This small project is  called "Food Finder" and is programmed in the ruby language.*

 ###Concepts acquired and reviewed :